I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_pingipaddress_out.md

 ## Members

 `ResponsesReceived`

 The number of responses that were received.

 `Status`

 A status of type ISDSC_ERROR.

 ## Remarks
-        We recommend that you implement this class.</p>
+We recommend that you implement this class.

 ## Requirements
 | &nbsp; | &nbsp; |